ravindasenarath/aws-saa/README.md

     - Resource based
       - Bucket policies - cross account
       - Object Access Control List(ACL)
+        - Grant permission when objects are owned by a different account
       - Bucket Access COntrol List(ACL)
   - IAM principle can access and S3 object if
     - User IAM permission ALLOW it OR the resource policy ALLOWS it AND there is no explicit DENY

   - Encryption
-    - Data at rest stored in **S3 Clacier** is automatically encrypted using AES-256
+    - Data at rest stored in **S3 Glacier** is automatically encrypted using AES-256

 ### S3 - Bucket policies